 Throughout the week, you can mix and match the already-prepared food for quick and easy meals.
 Take a look below to see how can combine the food to make healthy, well-rounded meals.

 Follow your portion container plan to map out how you should fill your plate.
-A good rule of thumb for each meal is to have at least two Green containers, one to two Red containers, and one to two Yellow containers.
+A good rule of thumb for each meal is to have two to three containers such as a Green container (vegetables), a Red container (protein), and a Yellow container (carbs).

-Here is what a buffet-style meal prep looks like this week:
+Here’s what a buffet-style meal prep looks like for this week: